Creative Learning with Cartoons

-Cartooning is an excellent way to introduce the skill of drawing to students.
+Creative learning through drawing and cartooning is an excellent way to introduce the skill of drawing to students.
 Its relatable, simplified format allows students of all ages to participate and learn.
 Cartooning can also be a great avenue to explore other topics.
 You can use simple cartoons and drawing activities to enhance your studies of literature, poetry, social studies, history, science, and more through creative learning strategies.
 Check out these resources for teaching cartooning and incorporating drawing into your homeschool, even if you don’t consider drawing to be a particular skill of your own!

 Aside from the obvious artistic benefits, drawing can help improve a child’s hand-eye coordination, establish concentration, teach creative problem solving, and much more.
 Check out these six benefits of drawing time for children.